Mount Moroto: Farming and irrigation

 The natural springs on the slopes of the mountain coalesce to form springs and small rivers.
-The World Food Program is teaching the Karimajong people how to harvest and store that water and use it to irrigate agricultural produce for household food and for income generation.
+The World Food Programme is teaching the Karimajong people how to harvest and store that water and use it to irrigate agricultural produce for household food and for income generation.

 Demographics

 Speakers of the moribund Soo language live on the slopes of Mount Moroto.